nowo-tech/ComposerUpdateHelper/README.md

 - ✅ **Verbose and Debug modes**: `-v, --verbose` and `--debug` options for troubleshooting and detailed information
 - ✅ **Multiple file extensions**: Supports both `.yaml` and `.yml` extensions for configuration files
 - ✅ **Performance optimized**: Emojis and common elements are optimized for better performance
+- ✅ **Lightweight architecture**: Script delegates complex logic to PHP in vendor, keeping the repo script lightweight and maintainable

 ## Installation